 We conduct ablation experiments on three systems to evaluate the contributions of individual modules in Table~\ref{tab:ablation}.
-The experiments are conducted on three tasks: KSE (E1), NSE (E4), and Burgers (E6).
-Replacing the $\Pi$-block with a linear combination (\textbf{SINO \textbackslash ~$\Pi$-block}) weakens overall performance, particularly for the NSE, which relies on crucial nonlinear terms.
-Removing the low-pass filter (\textbf{SINO \textbackslash ~Filter}) introduces instability in the model's rollout, with aliasing effects becoming most pronounced in the NSE system.
-Additionally, substituting the Freq2Vec module with a learnable vector (\textbf{SINO \textbackslash ~Freq2Vec}) or removing the linear block (\textbf{SINO \textbackslash~Linear}) also significantly degraded the model's performance.
-Replacing the RK4 scheme with an Euler integrator (\textbf{SINO \textbackslash~RK4}) further reduces accuracy and long-term stability, confirming that high-order temporal integration is critical for preserving accurate dynamics over extended rollouts.
-These experiments demonstrate that every component of the SINO design is indispensable, and it is their joint effect that endows SINO with high accuracy and strong generalization performance.
+The experiments are conducted on three tasks: KSE (E1), NSE (E3), and Burgers (E6).
+Replacing the $\Pi$-block with a linear combination (\textbf{SINO \textbackslash~$\Pi$-block}) weakens overall performance, particularly for the NSE, which relies on crucial nonlinear terms: the error increases from $0.0199$ to $0.8646$, and the high-correlation time (HCT) drops sharply from $15$\,s to $1.85$\,s, indicating poor long-horizon stability.
+Removing the low-pass filter (\textbf{SINO \textbackslash~Filter}) also degrades rollout quality, with aliasing effects becoming most pronounced in the NSE system, where the error rises to $0.1675$ (vs.\ $0.0199$ for SINO).
+Here, \textbf{SINO \textbackslash~Freq2Vec} replaces Freq2Vec with an FNO-style learnable spectral weight matrix (i.e., per-mode mixing in the frequency domain).
+The clear drop verifies that Freq2Vec's shared mapping over frequency indices provides a non-trivial inductive bias, rather than a mere reparameterization of FNO kernels.
+Additionally, substituting the Freq2Vec module with a learnable vector (\textbf{SINO \textbackslash~Freq2Vec}) or removing the linear block (\textbf{SINO \textbackslash~Linear}) significantly degrades performance; for example, on NSE the error increases to $0.0753$ and $0.0795$, respectively, and on Burgers the error increases from $0.0110$ to $0.0634$ and $0.0915$.
+Replacing the RK4 scheme with an Euler integrator (\textbf{SINO \textbackslash~RK4}) reduces accuracy and long-term stability: the NSE rollout diverges (NaN), and HCT decreases to $8.05$\,s.
+These experiments demonstrate that every component of the SINO design is indispensable.